The-Learning-And-Vision-Atelier-LAVA/Stereo-Image-SR/README.md

 ## Issues and Questions:
-The Stereo Image SR Challenge Forum: Please scan the code to join our WeChat group or raise issues to this repo:
+For any question regarding this challenge, please send an email to [ntire.stereosr@outlook.com](ntire.stereosr@outlook.com), or raise an issue under this repository. <br>
+You can also join our WeChat group by scanning the code below:

 <p align="center"> <img src="https://raw.github.com/The-Learning-And-Vision-Atelier-LAVA/Stereo-Image-SR/NTIRE2022/Fig/WeChat.jpg" width="30%"> </p>